 Each student at the Vanderbilt School of Medicine is assigned to one of four Colleges.
 The faculty leaders of these colleges, better known as College Mentors, are skilled in working with students who may be struggling.
 In addition to their scheduled meetings with College Mentors during each year, students should feel free to meet with their College Mentors at any time when a need arises.

-Vanderbilt's Psychological & Counseling Center (PCC) offers services to Vanderbilt students that include individual and group psychotherapy, psychiatric services, LD/ADHD assessment, alcohol and drug evaluations/counseling, crisis counseling, and community outreach.
-Students may contact the PCC directly at (615) 322-2571.
+Vanderbilt’s University Counseling Center (UCC) offers services to Vanderbilt students that include individual and group psychotherapy, psychiatric services, LD/ADHD assessment, alcohol and drug evaluations/counseling, crisis counseling, and community outreach.
+Students may contact the UCC directly at (615) 322-2571.

 Zerfoss Student Health Center